sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Ruby_Development/Ruby_Debugger.md

 `gem install rails`

-The steps for installing DevKit, setting it up and installing the gems came from the rubyinstaller.org docs at [https://github.com/oneclick/rubyinstaller/wiki/Development-Kit](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit).
+The steps for installing DevKit, setting it up, and installing the gems came from the rubyinstaller.org docs at [https://github.com/oneclick/rubyinstaller/wiki/Development-Kit](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit).
 You should be sure to check those docs for the latest instructions in case they have changed.

 #### Troubleshooting